 In Georgia, privately-owned, working forests cover two-thirds of the state at more than 22 million acres.
 These forests are managed by private landowners who steward the economic and environmental benefits provided to all Georgia citizens.

 Support Working Forests Every Mile

 You can now show your love for working forests with the Georgia Forestry Foundation license plate.
 For each plate that is purchased, the Foundation receives $20.
 Learn more and get your plate today!

 Sustainably Managed, Working Forests

 When most people think about forests, they picture shady groves or state parks.
-But in Georgia, it's working forests that are top of mind.
-Because every year, millions of trees are planted, harvested and replanted, providing millions of Georgians with resources they depend on every day.
+But in Georgia, it's working forests that cover the majority of the land area in the state.
+These forests are planted, harvested and replanted, providing millions of Georgians with resources they depend on every day.